-Located in Fort Bragg, California, the 11.5 acre Noyo Center site is situated adjacent to recently protected coastal lands.
+The 11.5 acre Noyo Center site is situated adjacent to recently protected coastal lands.
 Together the Noyo Center and Noyo Headlands Park will lead the redevelopment of a 400 acre former timber mill site spanning more than three miles of Fort Bragg’s waterfront.

-The Noyo Center’s future facility will be the only marine research and education center active year-round within a largely inaccessible 250 mile stretch of the northern California coast.
 The site is ideal for interpreting a spectacular array of marine and terrestrial habitats.
 Colleges, universities, and other agencies throughout the region are eager to conduct research in this location due to the abundant and diverse species assemblages supported by: